Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 First you need to reference the assembly that contains the azure storage persisters.
 The recommended way of doing this is by adding a NuGet package reference to the  `NServiceBus.Azure` package to your project.

-If self hosting, you can configure the persistence technology using the fluent configuration API and the extension method found in the `NServiceBus.Azure` assembly
+If self hosting, you can configure the persistence technology using the configuration API and the extension method found in the `NServiceBus.Azure` assembly

 <!-- import PersistanceWithAzure -->